metio/terraform-provider-k8s/docs/data-sources/kuadrant_io_auth_policy_v1beta2_manifest.md

-<a id="nestedatt--spec--defaults--rules--response--opa"></a>
+<a id="nestedatt--spec--defaults--rules--authorization--kubernetes_subject_access_review--user"></a>
-### Nested Schema for `spec.defaults.rules.response.opa`
+### Nested Schema for `spec.defaults.rules.authorization.kubernetes_subject_access_review.user`

 Optional:

+- `selector` (String) Simple path selector to fetch content from the authorization JSON (e.g. 'request.method') or a string template with variables that resolve to patterns (e.g. 'Hello, {auth.identity.name}!').Any pattern supported by https://pkg.go.dev/github.com/tidwall/gjson can be used.The following Authorino custom modifiers are supported: @extract:{sep:' ',pos:0}, @replace{old:'',new:''}, @case:upper|lower, @base64:encode|decode and @strip.
+- `value` (Map of String) Static value

+<a id="nestedatt--spec--defaults--rules--authorization--opa"></a>
+### Nested Schema for `spec.defaults.rules.authorization.opa`

+Optional:

 - `all_values` (Boolean) Returns the value of all Rego rules in the virtual document.
 Values can be read in subsequent evaluators/phases of the Auth Pipeline.Otherwise, only the default 'allow' rule will be exposed.Returning all Rego rules can affect performance of OPA policies during reconciliation (policy precompile) and at runtime.
 - `external_policy` (Attributes) Settings for fetching the OPA policy from an external registry.Use it alternatively to 'rego'.For the configurations of the HTTP request, the following options are not implemented: 'method', 'body', 'bodyParameters','contentType', 'headers', 'oauth2'.
-Use it only with: 'url', 'sharedSecret', 'credentials'. (see [below for nested schema](#nestedatt--spec--defaults--rules--response--opa--external_policy))
+Use it only with: 'url', 'sharedSecret', 'credentials'. (see [below for nested schema](#nestedatt--spec--defaults--rules--authorization--opa--external_policy))
 - `rego` (String) Authorization policy as a Rego language document.The Rego document must include the 'allow' condition, set by Authorino to 'false' by default (i.e. requests are unauthorized unless changed).The Rego document must NOT include the 'package' declaration in line 1.

-<a id="nestedatt--spec--defaults--rules--response--opa--external_policy"></a>
+<a id="nestedatt--spec--defaults--rules--authorization--opa--external_policy"></a>
-### Nested Schema for `spec.defaults.rules.response.opa.external_policy`
+### Nested Schema for `spec.defaults.rules.authorization.opa.external_policy`

 Required: